 10. Best things to do in Helsinki, Finland

-I like gathering with friends at some cafeterias or some clubs with live music, going to saunas or e nature.
+I like gathering with friends at cafeterias or some clubs with live music, going to saunas or e nature.
 It is always a good idea to rent a cottage at a lake.

-For saunas: Allas Sea Pool and Kultuuri sauna.
+- For saunas: Allas Sea Pool and Kultuuri sauna.
 Both are located centrally and are next to the sea so you can swim.

-For nature: Nuuksio National Park and Espoo Archipelago.
+- For nature: Nuuksio National Park and Espoo Archipelago.

-For cafeterias: Café Regatta, Café Ursula
+- For cafeterias: Café Regatta, Café Ursula

-In addition to things listed previously, I would recommend Ateljee bar, it has the best view onto the city.
+In addition to the things listed previously, I would recommend the Ateljee bar, and it has the best view of the city.